JunHyeongg/Finding-donors/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+Investigated factors that affect the likelihood of charity donations being made based on real census data.
+Developed a naive classifier to compare testing results to.
+Trained and tested several supervised machine learning models on preprocessed census data to predict the likelihood of donations.
+Selected the best model based on accuracy, a modified F-scoring metric, and algorithm efficiency.

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: